Steering Wheel Won’t Lock And Car Won’t Start? Here’s Why

 steering lock with a mechanical steering lock

 The steering wheel should lock if you jiggle it when the key isn’t in the ignition.
-You might have to put more energy into some cars than others.
+You might have to put more force into some cars than others.

 Note that the list below details potential causes of a steering wheel that won’t lock.
 They don’t all mean your engine won’t start either!
-See the following section for that.
+See the subsequent section for that.

-If the wheel won’t lock and you have a conventional blade key, the issue could lie with any of the following:
+If the wheel won’t lock and you have a standard blade key, the issue could lie with any of the following:

 • A seized locking mechanism – detent (“lock catch”)